 - The oldest society the world has ever known ~ The recent print edition of The Economist included an interesting summary of the world’s demographic issues.
 It points out that much of the effect of population growth depends on where that growth occurs and on various other factors such as the number of working age people in a particular country….
 Often the population growth debate and hype seems to have little regard for such details and the man on the street is left with the general impression that a huge crisis looms ahead for us all and the environment is slowly melting away.
 However, it is now common knowledge that Earth’s population is aging, with 40% of countries having fertility rates below replacement level, including Brazil, Thailand, Tunisia and much of Europe and East Asia.
 Incredibly, by 2050 Japan will be the oldest society the world has ever known.
 This blog regularly recounts the effect of low fertility on various countries, and this article gives a good summary.

 - Why America might pull through the demographic collapse ~ Rational self-interest would dictate raising enough girls to keep the population going, but clearly that didn’t prevail.
 Indeed, it is generally believed that the Christian prohibition of abortion and infanticide was a key factor in how Christians ended up in charge of the Roman Empire 300 years after Christ’s birth.
 The prohibition worked, one might argue, for rational self-interest, but it was actually motivated by fear of God.
 And without fear of God?
 If the present low fertility rate continues, three-quarters of all Japanese and half of all Europeans will be elderly dependants.
 That’s where the collapse comes in.

-If you haven’t seen it already, be sure to get a copy of Demographic Winter (also listed in the right sidebar).
+If you haven’t seen it already, be sure to get a copy of Demographic Winter.
 Sobering and thought-provoking.